→ discarded lessons AND / OR random writings and summaries

 ad + laT →

-(as rule lasya works every single time we buikd a verb, I will write this, for short --
+(as rule lasya works every single time we build a verb, I will write this, for short --

-when I say ad + laT mip I mean that I add laT and then replace the laT with mip.
-I do not mean that I first ad d laT and then I add mip after it.)
+this " ad + laT mip" means that we add laT after ad and then replace the laT with mip.
+It does NOT mean that we first add laT and then we add mip.)

-Now, if you try to build a verb in this way you will fail horribly, because you don't know any of the rules that might or might not apply.
+Now, if you try to build a verb in this way you will fail horribly, because to do this, you need to know all the rules.
+Otherwise, you don't know even WHEN to stop.
+We apply changes as long as some rule says we must, and we are done only when no more rules apply.

 Writing